Kim Sharma Lands In Legal Trouble, Domestic Help Files Assault Charges Against The Actress!

 - Kim Sharma's beau pops up the question

 Kim Sharma has landed herself in legal trouble as her domestic help has filed assault charges against her at the Khar police station, Mumbai.
-The domestic helper, stated in her report that Kim Sharma beat her up and pushed her out of the house and also used vulgar profanities, all this because she failed to separate the whites from the coloured clothing while washing them.
+The domestic helper stated in her report that Kim Sharma beat her up and pushed her out of the house and also used vulgar profanities, all this because she failed to separate the whites from the coloured clothing while washing them.
 The domestic help named Esther Khes, 31, opened up to MidDay by saying,

 "After the clothes were washed, I noticed that a black blouse had bled into a white tee.
 I realised my mistake and went to tell her about it immediately.
 She pushed me out of the house, telling me not to return.
 She even hurled unparliamentary words at me."
 Esther, also went ahead and stated that Kim Sharma has not settled her bills as well.
 "I tried several times to get my salary.
 After her final refusal, I lodged a police complaint on June 27."